supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 # Connections matter

-This article started out to be about applicability, output and my desire to take action in life, building and achieving things.
+This post started out to be about applicability, output and my desire to take action in life, building and achieving things.
 It turned out to be more about connections and their profound importance in learning.

 ## **Anything but applicable is useless**